To experience springtime is to risk living through the winter. To be present is to risk one day being absent.

 It was not appreciated at the time how dangerous it is to land a hang glider in surf.
 It can be difficult for the pilot to escape drowning.

-The ‘Arrow wing’ was made by Solo Flight Systems Inc, in Orange, California.
-Its control frame was of an unusual shape, doubtless an attempt to better accommodate the prone flying position.
+The ‘Arrow wing’ (a standard Rogallo with a distinctive sail pattern) was made by Solo Flight Systems Inc, in Orange, California.
+The control frame of this example was of an unusual shape, doubtless an attempt to better accommodate the prone flying position.
+See under Film by Robert E. Lorey in External links later on this page to see this glider flying.

 The level of the lake and, consequently, the width of the beach, varies from year to year; see the photos under External links later on this page, likely taken the previous year or the following year, judging by the gliders there.